V (American magazine): Features

 In the September 2008 issue of American Photo Magazine, British photographer Nick Knight was featured for the photo spread "Wildflowers" that he shot for the March 2008 issue of V.

 In June 2017, V Magazine featured band Monotronic as the music behind a VTV summer swimwear feature.

 Associated technologies

 The V website consists of multiple different navigational links such as; blog, magazine, fashion, articles, photo and video.
 The website contains features from the current issue as well as extras and exclusive outtakes that did not get put into the final printing of the magazine.
 Other interactive technological features on V’s website include the magazine's Twitter, Facebook, Instagram, YouTube pages.

-VMAN magazine
+VMan

-VMAN magazine featuring men's clothing is an offshoot of V. Established in 2003, it is published quarterly by Visionaire Publishing, also responsible for V and Visionaire.
+VMan magazine featuring men's clothing is an offshoot of V. Established in 2003, it is published quarterly by Visionaire Publishing, also responsible for V and Visionaire.